-By Susheel John, CMO of ibml
+By Susheel John, VP Marketing & Strategy of ibml

-    The normalization of telehealth, lingering concerns about the COVID-19 virus,

-    and a shortage of hospital staff have all led to a uniquely challenging time in
+The normalization of telehealth, lingering concerns about the COVID-19 virus, and a shortage of hospital staff have all led to a uniquely challenging time in healthcare.

-    healthcare.

 Alongside these challenges comes all the paperwork and processing systems necessary to make the industry run smoothly.
 Document processing in healthcare is challenging.
 The necessity and amount of documentation coupled with a lack of streamlining across hospital systems creates significant complexity.

 On top of needing secure databases to store personal identification data and private medical information, the healthcare industry needs updated methods for gathering that data.
 Many hospital systems still use physical paperwork that is eventually stored in digital systems.
 And this process of converting physical paperwork into digital information is time-consuming and leaves significant room for human error.

 In 2021, the global investment in healthcare innovation doubled to $44 billion.
 In the same year, nearly 80% of healthcare providers in the US said they were planning to invest in digital health and artificial intelligence tools to support staff and caregivers over the next five years.

 But not all tech is created equal, and healthcare professionals must prioritize a few specific things when evaluating document processing technology for their organizations.